Aryobayu/The-wedding-invitation-landing-page-simple/README.md

 You can customize this wedding invitation page by:

 1. Modifying the content in `app/page.tsx`
-2. Changing colors in `tailwind.config.js`
+2. Changing colors in `tailwind.config.ts`
 3. Updating components in the `components/` directory
 4. Adding your own images to `public/` directory